pooja614/Data-Analytics/SQL_Projects/Ecommerce_Performance_and_Website_Analysis/README.md

 ---

 ### 5. Scope of Rules Matters
-One of your most important fixes was realizing a rule was **too narrowly scoped:**
+One of the most important fixes was realizing a rule was **too narrowly scoped:**
 - Strict mode rule was inside the heatmap section only
 - LLM applied it only for pivot queries
 - Moving it to global aggregation rules fixed it everywhere